 - Gloves are useful but not necessary

-- A plastic dish or plate can be reused
+- A plastic dish or plate is reusable

-- A non stick surface to work such as a silicone mat or pvc cloth
+- A non stick or wipeable surface to work on such as a silicone mat or pvc cloth

-- A flat paintbrush 3/4 inch works well for dry brushing techniques
+- A flat paintbrush is good for dry brushing and other techniques

-For the basic fabric wrapping or sculpting technique add these to your shopping list:
+Try fabric sculpting techniques and add these to your shopping list:

 - Powertex Universal Medium in Black or Bronze